 10. Apply a heavy-duty moisturizer

 For deep moisturizing, pick up a moisturizer that was originally intended for animals.
 Yes, really!
-Products such as Bag Balm, which was designed to help heal the tough cracks of a cow's udders, can penetrate skin to really help keep it moisturized.
+Products such as Bag Balm, designed to help heal the tough cracks of a cow’s udders, can penetrate the skin to help keep it moisturized.

 If your dry hands are being caused by your work conditions, consider carrying a small bottle of lotion around with you so you can reapply moisturizer throughout the day.
 Look for moisturizers containing ingredients such as:

 If you work in a place that requires frequent handwashing, such as a hospital or restaurant, speak with your manager about installing lotion pumps on the walls.
 If they already exist, make good use of them.

 You should also avoid excessive heat, such as from hand dryers.
 Like cold conditions, heat can further dry out the skin.

 During colder months, it’s common for your skin to become dry.
 Climate changes, especially cold weather without a lot of moisture in the air, can cause hands to dry out.
 Decreased moisture in the air draws moisture from the skin.

 Workplace conditions can also cause dry hands.
 People with jobs that require extensive handwashing, such as nurses, doctors, or teachers, may notice dry hands.
 Factory workers or hairdressers may be routinely exposed to chemicals or other harsh irritants.
 These can lead to dry hands, as well.

 Some medical conditions may also lead to dry hands or put a person at risk of getting dry hands more frequently.

 For example, people with autoimmune disorders, such as diabetes or lupus, may have lowered blood circulation to the hands.
 This causes their hands to get irritated more easily.
 Eczema and psoriasis, two conditions that cause skin inflammation, can also cause dry hands, skin peeling, and cracking.